• Skip to secondary menu

 Getting Started on GCSEs

 While children in school don’t take their GCSEs until Year 11, homeschoolers can take their GCSEs whenever they are ready.
-They could also start work on an alternative qualification.
-They can spread their GCSEs over 3 or 4 years rather than taking them all at once.
+They could also start work on an alternative qualifications that some homeschoolers take instead.
+If they want to do GCSEs, they can spread their GCSEs over 3 or 4 years rather than taking them all at once.

 At Key Stage Three you may just want to start covering the course materials for subjects you know they will be taking but plenty of homeschoolers take one or more GCSE exams towards the end of KS3.